-Since the pandemic worsened in March of 2020, the Philadelphia real estate market immediately slowed.
+Since the pandemic worsened in March 2020, the Philadelphia real estate market immediately slowed.
 Real estate was deemed as non-essential.
 This made it extremely difficult to go about normal real estate operations.

 Time was not on anyone’s side.
 The signs offering a service to “help sell my house fast in Philadelphia, PA” began to collect dust.

-All that aside, how has the Philadelphia real estate market and the actual numbers held up in 2020 since COVID-19?
+But all that aside, how has the Philadelphia real estate market and the actual numbers held up in 2020 since COVID-19?

-Philadelphia Real Estate Market Since COVID
+Snapshot: Philadelphia Real Estate Market Since COVID

-Overall, the “Number of Units” listed increased, and Days on Market decreased.
+Overall, the “Number of Units” listed increased, and the “Days on Market” decreased.
 People started to buy again!
-This is partially due to the low interest rates released by the Federal Reserve.
-The Philadelphia real estate market appears to have bounced back from the 2 month dip that it took starting in March.
+This was partially due to the low-interest rates released by the Federal Reserve.
+The Philadelphia real estate market appears to have bounced back from the 2-month dip it took starting in March and leading into April.

 Question is, what do the next few months have in store for Philly?

-Philadelphia Real Estate Inventory Report
+Snapshot: Philadelphia Real Estate Inventory Report

 Surprisingly, inventory is way up from last year at this time in Philadelphia.
 Are homeowners preparing to jump ship and attempting to sell their homes as fast as possible?
 Perhaps.
-Or maybe since there are more buyers in the Philadelphia market because of the low interest rates, homeowners are receiving offers they cannot refuse.
+Or maybe since there are more buyers in the Philadelphia market (because of the low-interest rates), homeowners are receiving offers they cannot refuse.